Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

 ```

 > [!WARNING]
 > CLD's SHALL express their validity expiration by using the Duration method, as this period is reset to 0 in the case of Withdrawn CLD's!
 Other properties are not allowed and applications must calculate valid expiration dates themselves.
+See also issue #19.

 ### Refinement of Certificate Subsystem (SS) and Interoperability Constituent (IC)